paipeng/javasupport/branches/simple-java-app-archetype/src/main/resources/archetype-resources/README.txt

 #set( $symbol_escape = '\' )
 ${artifactId}
 =========================
-This is a simple Java 6 application with log4j framework configuration ready.
+This is a simple Java 6 application.

 How to build it from source
 ===========================